Search

 Raw images (left) with attention maps of the ViT-S/16 model (right). – Source

 The attention maps of Vision Transformer (ViT) are matrices that represent the importance of different parts of an input image to different parts of the model’s learned representations.
-In ViT, the entire image of the input data is first divided into non-overlapping patches, which are then flattened and fed into the transformer encoder (more about the architecture below).
+In ViT, the entire image of the input data is first divided into non-overlapping patches.
+We then flatten and feed them into the transformer encoder (more about the architecture below).

 Attention maps refer to the visualizations of the attention weights that are calculated between each token (or patch) in the image and all other tokens.
 These attention maps are calculated using a self-attention mechanism, where each token attends to all other tokens to obtain a weighted sum of their representations.

-The attention maps can be visualized as a grid of heatmaps, where each heatmap represents the attention weights between a given token and all other tokens.
+We can visualize attention maps as a grid of heatmaps, where each heatmap represents the attention weights between a given token and all other tokens.
 The brighter the color of a pixel in the heatmap, the higher the attention weight between the corresponding tokens.
 By analyzing the attention maps, we can gain insights into which parts of the image are most important for the classification task at hand.

 Visualization of attention maps of ViT on images from ImageNet-A